 Ruby is also thought to be an excellent stone for energy, however, it may sometimes overstimulate in delicate and irritable people.

 Ruby is believed to encourage passion for life but never in a self-destructive way, while also improving motivation and setting realistic goals.

 In terms of chakras, ruby stimulates the heart chakra, helping to balance and encourage you to follow your bliss.
 It is believed that ruby promotes positive dreams and clear visualisation as well as aid in retaining wealth and passion.

 Ruby is also said to encourage the removal of anything negative from your path and promote dynamic leadership.

 Rubies have been used in jewellery for centuries and have long been associated with wealth and royalty.
-Queen Elizebeth's ruby earrings, and v-shaped ruby and diamond bandeau collar are a famous example of rubies used in royal jewellery.
+Queen Elizebeth's ruby earrings, and v-shaped ruby and diamond bandeau collar are famous examples of rubies used in royal jewellery.

 Many of the rubies available on the accessible jewellery making market today are of small sizes.
-Sourcing larger rubies becomes very expensive.
+Sourcing larger rubies become very expensive.

-Rubies are great for jewellery making as they are so strong.
-They can take high temperatures and therefore can be incorporated into many different settings.
+Rubies are great for jewellery making as they are strong, they can withstand high temperatures and therefore can be incorporated into many different settings.

 Elegant ruby tube set pendant made by Yvonne Hutchen.